Experience

 NSF-REU Embry-Riddle Aeronautical University Poster Presentations, July 17, 2024

-Physics Tutor (Sept 2023 - Present)
+Physics Tutor (Sept 2023 - Sept 2025)

 I boosted the student pass rate by 9% in introductory physics courses over the course of a year.
 I instruct up to 40 students at a time on core concepts and numerical questions, emphasizing group engagement to enhance learning.
 I collaborate with co-tutors to align sessions with course objectives, adjusting pacing and structure to optimize student learning outcomes.